More and more people choose to give back by taking part in charity events.

 "So instead of mass mailing saying, 'Give to charity', they're looking for other ways to do it," Stenzel said.
 "People are more inclined to go and do something fun than they are just to open up their wallet and hand you money."

 Nonprofits use races and runs to build public awareness in an upbeat way, which especially helps when their mission is a serious or somber one.
-And the fitness aspect is a bonus if the organization's efforts are heath-related.
+And the fitness aspect is a bonus if the organization's efforts are health-related.

 For example, Bloomington-based Suicide Awareness Voices of Education (SAVE), holds dozens of events locally and around the country.
 "Suicide is a tragedy," said Dan Reidenberg, SAVE's executive director.
 "If people can come out together and feel supported, they don't feel so alone.
 They can do something fun, it gives back, and they can feel good about it."